TedyIsBack/Project_AreanGame/README.md

 # AreanGame
 - homework for C# OOP2 lecture in university

-----> Notes about weapons
+📝 Notes about weapons

-There are 5 weapons : 2 normal and 3 special weapons.
+There are 5 weapons : 2 normal and 3 special.
 The special ones have set by default a special ability also they can have a level which can boost their attack

 -- Special weapons --
 - naginata (Dread Disarmer Naginata): disable enemy's weapon